rh-ai-quickstart/ai-quickstart-contrib/README.md

 # ai-kickstart-contrib

-This repository *is not* a kickstart!
+:loudspeaker: This repository *is not* a kickstart!

 This repository is community oriented.
 It is used for documentation, tracking and management of AI kickstarts.